To TRANSFER with 'Send to edTPA'

 [_] File type extension required (unhidden on Macs)

-[_] File name help you know which file goes with each Task Part
+[_] File name to help you remember which file goes with each Task Part

-NEVER skip the step of readying you for video for web upload.
+NEVER skip the step of adjusting the video data bit rate of your videos so they are ready for web upload and transfer.
 Most edTPA portfolios (sum of all files) are about 250MB or less. edTPA requires that each file be not more than 500MB.

-Target file size?
+Target file size (MB)?
 A 20-minute video would be not more than edTPA's target of 200 MB to 300 MB when compressed per edTPA-recommended settings*

 *video data bit rate = 256 kbps but never more than 1,000 kbps; dimensions = 320x240 or 640x480; frame rate = 30 per second or slightly less

-Hint: Should be 10MB to 15MB (or slightly more or less) per video minute.
+Hint: Should be 3MB to 15MB (or slightly more or less) per video minute.

 Too tiny?
-A video of less than 3MB is probably NOT truly a video.
-If placed on any computer other than your own (e.g., friend's, Pearson's), it probably will not play.
-It may have same icon and play on your machine; but it is merely a pointer, shortcut, playlist, or project rather than the actual video itself so that tiny file may validate but would subsequently error and fail to import for edTPA.
+If less than 3MB, the file you thought was a video probably really isn't an actual video.
+If placed on any computer other than your own (e.g., friend's, Pearson's), the file will not play.
+It may have same icon and play on your machine; but it is merely a pointer, shortcut, playlist, or project rather than the actual video itself.
+That tiny file may validate but would subsequently error and fail to import for edTPA.